Oakland Raiders relocation to Las Vegas: 2020

 On January 9, 2020, the Raiders changed their social media handles from "Oakland Raiders" to "The Raiders".

 On January 22, 2020, the team was officially declared the "Las Vegas Raiders" in a ceremony at Allegiant Stadium.

 In February 2020, the Raiders sold their under-construction headquarters in Henderson, Nevada, to Mesirow Financial for $191 million in a sale-and-leaseback.
 As part of the sale, the Raiders signed a 29-year lease on the headquarters, with options to extend at the end of the lease for ten-year terms up to a total of 99 years.
 The new headquarters, called the Intermountain Healthcare Performance Center, opened in June 2020 and is part of a complex that also includes a studio for the Las Vegas Raiderettes and a headquarters and practice facility for the WNBA's Las Vegas Aces which were purchased by Davis in 2021.

 Allegiant Stadium met its substantial completion deadline on July 31, 2020.
-The team held its first closed-door practice in the stadium on August 21.
+The team held its first closed-door practice in the stadium on August 21 during the COVID-19 pandemic.

-The team won its first game as the Las Vegas Raiders on September 13, 2020, defeating the Carolina Panthers, 34-30; they won their first home game in their new venue eight days later, defeating the New Orleans Saints, 34-24.
+The team won its first game as the Las Vegas Raiders on September 13, 2020, defeating the Carolina Panthers, 34–30; they won their first home game in their new venue eight days later, defeating the New Orleans Saints, 34–24.